dparnell/intellij-wgsl/README.md

 <!-- Plugin description -->
-This IntelliJ Platform Plugin adds syntax highlighting support for the WebGPU shader language or WGSL.
+This plugin adds syntax highlighting support for WGSL - the WebGPU Shading Language.

+Open a wgsl file and marvel at the pretty colours.
 <!-- Plugin description end -->

 ## Installation